European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 ---
-title: UID2 Client-Side Integration Guide for Mobile
+title: EUID Client-Side Integration Guide for Mobile
 sidebar_label: Client-Side Integration for Mobile
-pagination_label: UID2 Client-Side Integration Guide for Mobile
+pagination_label: EUID Client-Side Integration Guide for Mobile
 description: Setting up a mobile integration with token generate and refresh both on the client side.
 hide_table_of_contents: false
 sidebar_position: 04